Oatrick/HederaXecuter/README.md

 ## Technology Stack

-This Micropayment Server can be implemented in any language.
+This Payment Server can be implemented in any language.

 For purposes of this demo, it has been implemented in expressJS/NodeJS.